lkloh/lkloh.github.io/_posts/2017-11-27-NaN-has-weird-behavior.md

 ## Conclusion

 Use `null` in JavaScript to represent a variable that has no value.
-Not an empty string, not a NaN, not -1... all those have potential for misintepretation and can cause problems when using them for comparison later on.
+Not an empty string, not a NaN, not -1, and certainly not Undefined.
+All those have potential for misintepretation and can cause problems when using them for comparison later on.